 🔎 By the way, we have deliberately chosen the name Exploring Art History for our substack, YouTube channel and also our Spotify channel to make it easy to find us and share with other art lovers!

-✍️ ART ESSAYS: On our substack Exploring Art History we release a weekly essay about art by Howard Burton.
-Take for instance a look at a series of recent essays about the magnificent floor mosaics in Siena Cathedral to get a picture of the intriguing stories they contain.
+✍️ ART ESSAYS: On our Substack Exploring Art History we release a weekly essay about art by Howard Burton.
+Take for instance a look at a series of essays about the magnificent floor mosaics in Siena Cathedral to get a picture of the intriguing stories they contain.
 Another highlight is the nine-part series about Italian Renaissance artist Sofonisba Anguissola’s journey and the world she lived in to become one of the most accomplished female artists of her time.